garaiza-93/nixos/README.md

 ## Notes and To-Dos
 - Add on-click hooks to bar modules
-- Research if Steam can be handled by home-manager
-  - Of course I could declare it as a package in home-manager, but I want the customization that `programs.steam` provides.
-  - Probably a personal project to contribute to the home-manager project.
 - Set up SSH keys.
 Maybe upload public keys to be used to generate private keys?
 Probably unsecure/impossible.